 An earnings guidance is the information provided by the management of a publicly traded company regarding its expected future results, including estimates of revenues, expenses, margins, and earnings.
 In addition, the company’s management sets up its future direction by defining its short-term and long-term goals.

-The earnings guidance is an important information delivered to the company’s shareholders, analysts, and potential investors.
+The earnings guidance is important information delivered to the company’s shareholders, market analysts, and potential investors.
 The information is disclosed in the company’s quarterly and annual reports.

-Publicly traded companies are not obligated to provide forward-looking statements regarding the future financial performance.
-However, the majority of public companies provide the information.
-Such guidance can affect the recommendation of a stock analyst or the decision of potential investors.
+Publicly traded companies are not obligated to provide earnings guidance statements regarding future financial performance.
+However, the majority of public companies provide such information.
+Earnings guidance can affect the recommendation of a stock analyst or the decision of potential investors.

 There are several major sources of earnings guidance, including: